darranholmes74/caesar-cipher/README.md

-LAB - Class 18
+# LAB - Class 18

-Project: Cryptography
+## Project: Cryptography

-Author: Darran Holmes
+## Author: Darran Holmes
-Links and Resources
-back-end server url (when applicable) front-end application (when applicable)
-Setup
-.env requirements (where applicable) i.e.

-PORT - Port Number
-DATABASE_URL - URL to the running Postgres instance/db
-How to initialize/run your application (where applicable) e.g. python main.py
+How to initialize/run your application

-How to use your library (where applicable)
-Tests
+e.g. python3 caesar_cipher/cipher.py.py

 How do you run tests?

+- pytest tests/test_cipher.py

 Any tests of note?

 Describe any tests that you did not complete, skipped, etc

+- tests 8 and 9 are still not passing yet